IR0NSIGHT/Stronghold/src/code structure.md

 # TODO
 - abstract framework
   - centralized structure
-    - can be updated
+    - can be updated <<
     - can be sent
-      - instantiate
+      - instantiate <<
-      - synch
+      - synch <<
       - delete <<
-  - area is a defined stellar area
+  - area is a defined stellar area <<
     - get abstractArea of this sector/position <<
+    - area is cubiod <<
+    - area is complex shape
   - centralized update for all areas through areaManager
-  - specific update for loaded chunks through chunkManager
+  - specific update for loaded chunks through chunkManager <<

+  - welcome message when entering an area
+    - effect
+    - list of welcome messages/message generator
+    -

+  - user interface
+    - admin
+        - commands <<
+    - player
+        - gui
+        - map with area border
+  - admin implementation
+    - pve area that block player-on-player damage
+        - ship damage <<
+        - astronaut damage
+        - torching
+        - pull beam
+        - warn violator <<
+        - log violation ~
+    -
+  - Survival implementation

 # ISSUES
 saves and loads properly BUT denies instantiating areas upon onServerccreated load from POU.
 Possibly related if old manager UID doesnt fit the new manager?
+Area Manager accepts multiple entries for same UID (f.e. if an effect is instantiated using the deseraialize method it gets UID  == 0)